helton/blog/content/blog/express/index.md

 ## Redirecting

-To redirecto to a relative path, use the `redirect` method available on `response` object:
+To redirect to a relative path, use the `redirect` method available on `response` object:

 ```javascript
 app.get('/i-will-not-be-here-for-a-while', (req, res) => {